- Low Voltage Fixtures (12V)

 Step 3.
 Understand Efficacy (Lumens/Watt).
 Now that we understand watts and lumens, we can use both terms to come up with efficacy or lumens/watt.
 Sometimes the term "luminous efficacy" is used.
 This is a measure of how well a light source converts energy (watts) into light (lumens).
 The old technology of tungsten incandescent bulbs only had an efficacy of about 15 lumens/watt; LED technology can produce about 60 lumens per watt.
 In other words, LEDs are about 4 times more efficient at producing light than incandescent bulbs.
 This 4-1 ratio is a rough guide of how to calculate what LED bulb to use when replacing an incandescent bulb.

 For example, if you need to replace a 60 watt incandescent bulb with an LED bulb, then divide 60 watts by 4 to get 15 watts - that will be a good guess.
 But we should note that efficacy varies wildly from manufacturer to manufacturer so you should check the Lighting Facts label and try to match lumens.
 Also, a label will sometimes tell you that an LED bulb has an equivalent brightness, but sometimes it doesn't.
-Refer to the charts at the end of this article for a ready reference.
-Also, note that all VOLT® Indoor & Low Voltage Landscape LED bulbs have the incandescent or halogen equivalent wattage displayed on each of their product pages.
-We make the switch-over to easy.
+Refer to the charts below for a ready reference.
+Also, note that all VOLT® Low Voltage Landscape LED bulbs have the incandescent or halogen equivalent wattage displayed on each of their product pages.
+We make the switch-over to LED easy.

 Lumens and watts conversion charts for your reference1: